auyer/lagoinha-rs/README.md

 ```
 The first method should be similar for any async runtime.

-Or in a Async function (example using Tokio):
+Or in an Async function (example using Tokio):

 ```rust
 use lagoinha;